THE EARTH PRIZE

 An explanation with references to facts, figures, and data describing the expected impact the team thinks the idea could have, or the impact the already-implemented idea has had.

 Each team is allowed to submit a maximum of three (3) supporting documents (with up to six (6) pages each) that provide additional information (i.e facts, figures, data, graphs, maps, etc.) and that might allow the reviewers to better understand the team’s idea.
-The supporting materials can be in the following format:
+The supporting materials can be in the following formats: PDF (.pdf); MS Word (.doc); MS Word (docx); MS Excel (.xls); MS Excel (.xlsx); Powerpoint (.ppt); Powerpoint (.pptx); .png; .jpg; and .jpeg.

 At the end of the Submissions Phase, Participants will also be asked to cast their vote for The Earth Prize Mentor of the Year award.